afieqa/Artificial-Intelligence/README.md

 - detect_mask_image.py: Performs face mask detection in static images
 - detect_mask_video.py: Using your webcam, this script applies face mask detection to every frame in the stream

-In the next two sections, we will train our face mask detector.
+In the next two sections, we will train our license car plate detector.